alx2009/K197Control/README.md

 The first terminal of the IEEE connector is the one that is closest to the power transformer (see picture above).

-Important: As shown in the pictire, the IEEE card must be removed in order to test this library.
+Important: As shown in the picture, the IEEE card must be removed in order to test this library.
 Failure to do so may result in damage to the voltmeter and/or the IEEE card and/or the Arduino Uno.

 ## Known Limitations